Balancing work with skiing and snowboarding | Trying out workcation in Minamiuonuma

 13:00 Discussion session

-16:00 Disband (Shiozawa area)
+16:00 Dismissal (Shiozawa area)

-*The schedule may change due to the impact of COVID-19.
+*Schedule may change due to the impact of COVID-19.

-Participation fee: Free (including backcountry tour and lift tickets) *Please note that participants are responsible for their own round-trip transportation costs to the site, food and drink costs such as lunch, and on-site parking fees.
+Participation fee: Free (includes backcountry tour fee and lift ticket fee) *Please bear the cost of round-trip transportation to the site, lunch and other food and drink expenses, and on-site parking fees yourself.

-Meeting time: 8:00 Ski resort in Minamiuonuma City
+Meeting time: 8:00 Ski resort in Minamiuonuma city

-End time: 16:00 Shiozawa, Minamiuonuma City
+Dismissal time: 16:00 Shiozawa, Minamiuonuma city

-Operated by: Nature Experience Village
+Operator: Nature Experience Village

-Inquiries: Nature Experience Village/Takemiya (kigurumi41244124@gmail.com)
+Inquiry: Nature Experience Village / Takemiya (kigurumi41244124@gmail.com)

 INDEX